Follow us on:

 Major Robert Rogers

-The reproduction we offer here has a 34 inch .75 calibre barrel is made of tempered seamless high carbon steel (type:BS970 no.080M40) with a threaded breech plug.
+The reproduction we offer here has a 34 inch .75 calibre barrel is made of tempered seamless high carbon steel (type:BS970 no.080M40) with a tight breech plug.
 The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks.
 We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.